SylvJalb/Quadruped-Robot-Leg/README.md

 </p>

 ## 🚨 Disclaimer
 Please note: I have just started to learn how to use Blender.
-The 3D drawings are not yet completed!
 Any informative comment, or participation in the project is welcome ;)

 ## Software
 I use Blender to design my project.
 You can import in your Blender the "leg.blend" file.